 • Jeff Kramer is flying to Denver.
 He's at the check-in desk now.
-Listen to the conversation on the tape.
-Then read it.
+Read the conversation between Mr. Kramer and a check-in clerk.
+Then act it out.

 Check-in clerk: Your ticket, please, sir.

 Jeff: There you go.